-Discovering Parkinson's cell mechanismNovember 28th, 2013 in Parkinson's & Movement disorders /
+Discovering Parkinson's cell mechanismNovember 28, 2013 in Medicine & Health / Parkinson's & Movement disorders

 A new doctoral thesis from University of Stavanger suggests possible explanations of how a specific protein associated with Parkinson's disease (DJ-1) might be implicated in the onset of the disease.

 Parkinson's disease (PD) is a neurodegenerative disorder which can only be diagnosed after symptoms have appeared.
 At that point, 50-60 per cent of the nerve cells are already damaged.

 The available drugs only target the motor symptoms and no treatment strategies that halt disease progression are available.

 Dysfunctions of the protein DJ-1 are a rare cause of a specific form of Parkinson's disease.